anubhutivyas/RL/docs/guides/index.md

 ### **Examples & Tutorials**
 Jump into complete, working examples that demonstrate real-world applications.
 These tutorials walk you through entire training workflows, from data preparation to model deployment, using specific datasets and environments.

-### **Development & Deployment**
+### **Model Development**
-Extend NeMo RL with custom components and deploy your models to production.
-Learn to add new models, create custom environments, implement testing strategies, and package your solutions for deployment.
+Extend NeMo RL with custom model architectures and backends.
+Learn to add new models, handle model-specific quirks, and implement custom model diagnostics for specialized use cases.

+### **Environment & Data**
+Create custom RL environments and optimize data processing pipelines.
+Learn distributed training strategies, custom environment development, and performance optimization techniques.

+### **Production & Support**
+Deploy your models to production and maintain reliable training pipelines.
+Learn testing strategies, performance profiling, packaging solutions, and troubleshooting common issues.

 ## Training Algorithms